Submission Guidelines

 The International Insurance Law Review is committed to maintaining the highest standards of academic integrity and publishing excellence.
 Authors are advised to adhere strictly to the following guidelines:

-General Submission Requirements
+Regular Issue Submission Requirements

 - Originality: Submissions must be original, unpublished, and not under consideration elsewhere.
 Articles should contribute to the field of insurance law with innovative perspectives or findings.